GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-take-photos-to-verify-your-identity._en.md

 To verify your identity, you will need to take photos of your ID online, or [bring your ID in person](/help/verify-your-identity/verify-your-identity-in-person/) to a United States Post Office.

-## I am having trouble taking photos of my ID
+## I’m having trouble taking photos of my ID

 You need a phone or tablet with a camera to take photos of your ID using Login.gov’s camera tool, not a webcam.
 If you are using a computer, we will text you a link to open Login.gov on your phone or tablet.
 You will switch back to your computer after you take photos.